Photo: Peace and Paws Dog Rescue.

 Everyone loves Thanksgiving, in America, except ironically, and painfully, our Native American sisters and brothers.
-The myth isn’t true—that first Thanksgiving may have happened but here was already suffering and death all around and we repaid that moment of kindness one thousandfold with lies and murder.
+The myth isn’t particularly true—that first Thanksgiving may have happened but it was one-way and there was already suffering and death if not genocide all around and we repaid that passing-on of knowledge and kindness one thousandfold with lies and murder.

 So let’s honor the past, with a deep bow to our human tendency to hurt one another.
 And let us resolve to be kind.

 And let’s honor the present, with a deep bow to family and good food (if you eat meat, make sure it doesn’t come from a tortured unhealthy drugged-up factory farm).

 Enjoy these videos and images—they’re the best I’ve found.
 If I missed an image or video that should be included here, leave it in comments.
 If it gets a few up-arrows, I’ll add it in here.

 Come Thou Fount of Every Blessing: